Jamie Lee Rattray: Hockey Canada

 On January 11, 2022, Rattay was named to Canada's 2022 Olympic team.

 CWHL

 In the third period of an 8–0 win on January 18, 2015, for the Boston Blades over the Brampton Thunder, and a fight took place.
 Boston's Monique Lamoureux and Rattray both threw punches, as video footage went viral online.
 Rattray won the Jayna Hefford Trophy as the most valuable player in the CWHL, as named by the players for the 2017–18 season.

+PWHL

+Rattray was drafted in the third round of the 2023 PWHL Draft by Boston.

 Ball hockey

 Rattray was also a member of the Canada women's national ball hockey team that competed at the 2017 Ball Hockey World Championship in Pardubice, Czech Republic.
 She would emerge with a bronze medal while capturing the tournament-scoring title.